-Mexico ranked thirty-eighth on the World Bank’s annual Ease of Doing Business Index (2015) and ranked sixty-seventh out of 189 world economies in the Starting a Business category.
-The World Bank report ranked the country twelfth in the world for ease of getting credit.
-Mexico also ranked eighty-first out of 142 countries on the Legatum Institute’s Entrepreneurship and Opportunity Sub-Index.
+Mexico ranked forty-ninth on the World Bank’s annual Ease of Doing Business Index (2017) and ranked ninetieth out of 190 world economies in the Starting a Business category.

 For an excellent, detailed overview of business opportunities in Mexico, visit the export.gov website and download the Country Commercial Guide.
 It is prepared annually at U.S. embassies through the combined efforts of several U.S. government agencies.
 The guide presents a comprehensive analysis of Mexico’s commercial environment from economic, political and market analyses.

 To help you start and manage a business in Mexico, the World Bank offers this detailed step-by-step guide.

 In Mexico, programs and policies encouraging entrepreneurship can be found at both the national and state levels.
 The federal government operates the National Institute of Entrepreneurship to promote entrepreneurial activity around the country.
 ProMéxico is a trust fund of the Mexican government that promotes international trade and investment.
 Its website provides excellent information on how to start a business in Mexico or make an investment.